hoodoer/JS-Tap/README.md

 #### Generating a JS-Tap Ticket

 1. In the JS-Tap portal, select a BEX Beacon client and expand its domain list.
-2. Click the **Clone Ticket** button on the domain card you want to clone.
+2. Click the **Session Ticket** button on the domain card you want to clone.
 3. The ticket is copied to your clipboard as a base64-encoded string.

 A ticket contains: